Pagnet/blu-utils/README.md

 ```
 ## Contributing
-Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of this project! :coração_azul: Read below to learn how you can take part of it.
+Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of this project!
+Read below to learn how you can take part of it.
 ### Code of Conduct
 We adopted a Code of Conduct that we expect project participants to adhere to.
 Please read [the full text](.github/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.
 ### Contributing Guide